The responsible administrator for this section is the Title IX Coordinator.

 3.1.
-Purpose And Scope Of Policy
+Purpose and Scope of Policy

 3.1.1.
 Statement of Institutional Values

 Sexual misconduct of any form is a violation of a person’s rights, dignity and integrity.
 An act of sexual misconduct represents a fundamental failure by a community member to recognize and to respect the intrinsic worth and dignity of another.
-Acts of sexual misconduct are harmful and illegal and will not be tolerated at Amherst College.
+Acts of sexual misconduct are harmful and will not be tolerated at Amherst College.
 Such acts corrupt the integrity of the educational process, are contrary to the mission and values of the Amherst College community and are against College policy.

 All members of the Amherst College community should be free from sexual misconduct in the classroom; the social, recreational and residential environment; and the workplace.
 The College seeks to foster a climate free from sexual misconduct through a coordinated education and prevention program and the promulgation of clear and effective policies, as well as investigative and grievance procedures that are prompt, equitable and accessible to all.
 In response to any reported sexual misconduct, the College will take all appropriate steps to eliminate the misconduct, prevent its recurrence and address its effects.